George Wombwell

-George Wombwell, (24 December 1777 at Dudnorend, near Saffron Walden – 16 November 1850 at Northallerton), was a famous menagerie exhibitor in Regency and early Victorian Britain.
+George Wombwell (24 December 1777 – 16 November 1850) was a famous menagerie exhibitor in Regency and early Victorian Britain.
 He founded Wombwell's Travelling Menagerie.

 Life and work

-George Wombwell was born in Wendon Lofts, Essex in 1777.
+George Wombwell was born at Duddenhoe End, near Saffron Walden, Essex.
 Around 1800 he moved to London and in 1804 became a shoemaker in Soho.
 However, when a ship from South America brought two boas to London docks, he bought them for £75 and began to exhibit them in taverns.
 He soon made a good profit.

 Wombwell began to buy exotic animals from ships that came from Africa, Australia and South America, and collected a whole menagerie and put them on display.
 In 1810 he founded the Wombwell's Travelling Menagerie and began to tour the fairs of Britain.
 By 1839 it totalled fifteen wagons, and was accompanied by a brass band.

 His travelling menagerie included elephants, giraffes, a gorilla, a hyena, kangaroo, leopards, 6 lions, llamas, monkeys, ocelots, onagers, ostriches, panthers, a rhino ("the real unicorn of scripture"), 3 tigers, wildcats and zebras.
 However, because many of the animals were from hotter climes, many of them died in the British climate.
 Sometimes Wombwell could profitably sell the body to a taxidermist or a medical school; other times he chose to exhibit the dead animal as a curiosity.

 Wombwell bred and raised many animals himself, including the first lion to be bred in captivity in Britain; he named it William in honour of William Wallace.
 In 1825 Warwick, Wombwell, in collaboration with Sam Wedgbury and dog dealer Ben White's assistant Bill George, arranged a Lion-baiting between his docile lion Nero and six bulldogs.
 Nero refused to fight but when Wombwell released William, he mauled the dogs and the fight was soon stopped.